 Everybody Loves Robert

 Every now and then things don't work out as planned.
 In the sitcom "Happy Days", for instance, the character of Fonzie was originally a very small part.
-But its popularity grew to the point that Fonzie is the best remembered character from the show.
+He was just some local thug that Richie has a run in with.
+But its popularity grew to the point that Fonzie is the best remembered character from the show!
 Another such instance is found in the original series "Star Trek".
 It was planned that William Shatner would be the big star of the show.
-However, Leonard Nimoy's character of Mr. Spok grew in popularity to overshadow Shatner's Captain Kirk.
+However, Leonard Nimoy's character of Mr. Spock grew in popularity to overshadow Shatner's Captain Kirk.
 Finally, in the sitcom "Everybody Loves Raymond", I believe the character of Robert is more memorable than that of Raymond.

 Incidentally, snopes.com has determined that this photo was a concocted hoax, but I like it anyway!